Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 |a| = \sqrt(x² + y² + z²)
 $$

 MonoGame provides you with a way to directly get the magnitude from a vector.
-Because square root is a complex numerical operation, you might also want the squared magnitude (magnitude multiplied by itself).
+Because square root is a complex numerical operation, you might also want the **squared magnitude** (magnitude multiplied by itself).

 ```csharp
 Vector3 distanceFromOrigin = position.Length();
 Vector3 distanceFromOriginSquared = position.LengthSquared();
 ```

 For instance, when you want to compare two lengths between two set of 2 points, you would get the vectors between each point of the set by subtracting them, then compare the squared magnitude of the vectors.
-In term of computing, this is more optimal than comparing the magnitudes themselves.
+In term of computing, this is more optimal than comparing the magnitudes themselves, because you do not have to compute the square root, which approximation is an expensive operation.

 **3. Normalization:** Creating a unit vector (length of 1) in the same direction.